viktorfaubl/QuietPrompt/README.md

  ## ✨ Features

- -  * *🖼️ Screen OCR * * — Capture full or partial screen and extract text via Tesseract or Azure OCR.
+ -  * *🖼️ Screen OCR * * — Capture full or partial screen and extract text via Tesseract.
  -  * *🎙️ Voice Input * * — Dictate tasks to your LLM using Whisper.
  -  * *⌨️ Text Input * * — Type prompts manually when needed.
  -  * *🧠 LLM Integration * * — Works with any local llama-server-compatible GGUF model.